atvs1478/sq/README.md

 ## Supported Hardware
 Any esp32-based hardware with at least 4MB of flash and 4MB of PSRAM will be capable of running squeezelite-esp32 and there are various boards that include such chip.
 A few are mentionned below, but any should work.
 You can find various help & instructions [here](https://forums.slimdevices.com/showthread.php?112697-ANNOUNCE-Squeezelite-ESP32-(dedicated-thread))

-**For the sake of clarity, WROOM module DO NOT work as they don't incldue PSRAM.
-Some designs might add it externally, but it's unlikely.**
+**For the sake of clarity, WROOM modules DO NOT work as they don't include PSRAM.
+Some designs might add it externally, but it's (very) unlikely.**
 ### Raw WROVER module
 Per above description, a [WROVER module](https://www.espressif.com/en/products/modules/esp32) is enough to run Squeezelite-esp32, but that requires a bit of tinkering to extend it to have analogue audio or hardware buttons (e.g.)